 "How can I speak that language and still be authentic on stage?"

-"How will Shakespeare training make me a better camera actor/storyteller/improv artist?"
+"Will Shakespeare training make me a better camera actor/storyteller/improv artist?"

 Come join us as we explore these questions and more.